emil-raev/LS_JS120/test_prep.md

 ## Function execution context and this

-The value of `this` is decided by execution context of the function.
+The execution context -- or context -- is a concept that refers to the environment in which a function executes.
+The context (value of the `this` keyword) depends on how the function or method was invoked, not on where the function was defined.

 ## Implicit and explicit execution context